Ephemeris Matching Reveals False Positive Validated and Candidate Planets from the K2 Mission: Analysis

 Where $P_A$ and $P_B$ are the periods detected on a pair of targets A and B, and $T_A$ and $T_B$ are the transit/eclipse times of those same targets.
 Next, we modify these fractional differences to find $\Delta P'$ and $\Delta T'$:

-where the `int' function rounds the value to the nearest integer.
-This manipulation guarantees that two objects with the exact periods and epochs will have $\Delta P'$ and $\Delta T'$ both equal to zero.
+where the `int' function rounds the fractional differences to the nearest integer.
+This manipulation guarantees that two objects with the nearly identical periods and epochs will have $\Delta P'$ and $\Delta T'$ both equal to zero.
 The closeness to zero for these values determines the similarity between their periods and epochs.
 Again following \citet{Coughlin2014AJ}, we quantify this similarity in terms of Gaussian standard deviations $\sigma_P$ and $\sigma_T$:

 where the `erfcinv' function is the inverse complementary error function.
-Like \citet{Coughlin2014AJ}, we consider pairs of signals with $\sigma_P>3$ and $\sigma_T>2$ to have matching ephemerides.
+Like \citet{Coughlin2014AJ}, we consider pairs of signals with $\sigma_P>3$ and $\sigma_T>2$ to have matching ephemerides\footnote{We note that these cutoffs are equivalent to transit times matching to within 5\% of an orbital period, and a fractional period difference of about 0.3\%}.
 We show the $\sigma_P$ and $\sigma_T$ values for all pairs of objects as grey dots in Figure \ref{Figure 1}.

 \item Next, we remove cases where a star matches with itself (that is, target A and target B happen to be the same star), since this is not a situation where two stars share the same signal.
 We do this by identifying cases where both target A and B have the same EPIC ID and removing them from the list.